Online Application Guide

 You can upload additional documents to

-support your application on this page.
-If the box is ticked, the
+support your application on various pages throughout the

-whether you upload anything.
-You may wish to upload details of
+application.
+You may wish to upload details of qualifications,

 The final page of the application will

-show you if you have fully completed all the mandatory fields.
+show if you have fully completed all the mandatory fields.
 It

-will show you where sections are not complete and you can then
+will identify where sections are not complete so you can

 go back and enter the information.
 Once you are happy that